 There’s not much to say when it comes to the design of rebounders.
 They are all either black or greyish, very understated.
 This one is no different.
 It sports black legs and a mat, with a touch of silver steel elements.
 The legs are arched to improve stability.
 Overall, looks okay.

-It’s very important that mini trampolines do not wobble or move around when you’re bouncing on it.
+It’s very important that mini trampolines do not wobble or move around when you’re bouncing on them.
 This requires sturdy materials and a well-made structure.
 The JumpSport Model 350 meets these requirements.
 The frame is 39” wide in diameter, with 32.5” of usable bouncing surface (the rest is taken up by the springs).

 The tubing is made of 16 gauge steel, with quality coating.
 The arched legs make it difficult to transport and store mini trampoline, but it is very stable as a result.
 The legs are, of course, removable and they’re easy to set up.
 This rebounder does not fold, but we figure it is safer this way.
 It’s hefty to transport, weighing 21 lbs.
 That’s not much for people to carry, but a lot compared to other rebounders.

-The bounce is very soft, smooth and cushioned, allowing you to exercise for much longer periods of time.
+The bounce is very soft, smooth, and cushioned, allowing you to exercise for much longer periods of time.
 This is because this trampoline uses a high number of 30 elastic cords called EnduroLast3, which are tested to millions of bounces without any problems.
 This means they can last from 9 months to 4 years.
 It all depends on your usage patterns.
 The elastic cords are also adjustable and offer various tension settings.
 They looked secure and we were confident they wouldn’t snap.

 Jumping mat is made from material called Permatron, which is the material of choice for all high-end mini trampolines.
-Permatron fabric is thick enough, and it doesn’t stretch, meaning you can be sure that workout will be safe even you are approaching weight limit.
+Permatron fabric is thick enough, and it doesn’t stretch, meaning you can be sure that workout will be safe even you are approaching the weight limit.
 There are no worries about being thrown off balance during intense workout sessions.

-The Jumpsport 350 features an upgraded spring model compared to its budget counterparts in the Jumpsport rebounder line, the 250, 220 and 200.
+The Jumpsport 350 features an upgraded spring model compared to its budget counterparts in the Jumpsport rebounder line, the 250, 220, and 200.
 This mini trampoline does not use metallic coiled springs.
-Instead, it uses elastic cords that provide bounce.
+Instead, it uses elastic cords that provide a bounce.
 The proprietary cords that Jumpsports uses are called “EnduroLast” and come in a few flavors.
 The basic “EnduroLast 2” are featured on cheaper models, while JumpSport 350 sports the “EnduroLast 3″.
 The professional high-end Jumpsport models, like 570 PRO, comes with “EnduroLast 4″ springs.

 The main difference between these springs, besides better quality control, is the ability to adjust the tension of the springs to three levels.
 This will come in handy if people with different body weights will jump on the trampoline.
 It is also good for adjusting to various exercises that might work better with different tension settings.

-There are 30 springs in total, each with 8 cm length.
+There are 30 springs in total, each 8 cm in length.
 The bounce is smooth and cushioned, and you can adjust it yourself.
 More expensive models feature seven tension levels, but three is also okay.
 The trampoline is almost completely silent.
 You can use it anywhere, anytime… literally.

 The rebounder has a 275 lbs weight limit, enough for most people.